MatthewLabasan/arl-project/Journal.md

 Today, I worked on implementing user connections and fixed some bugs with the front end.
 This included animation of the logo hover and dark/light mode.
 I was able to get the front end to send a post request to my backend, but it is not creating a new user for some reason.

 After fixing this bug, I would like to start on the SendGrid API integration, then work on the unsubscribe feature within this API integration.

+# 8/5/24
+Modified my database for users and keywords to be many to many to allow SendGrid to send one mass keyword email instead of recompiling every time.

+# 8/6/24
+Got a test email to work.
+Had trouble with Dyanmic Template because I was not saving before sending things out.
+Learned a lot about HTMl / CSS in emails and how to use the API (handles, personalizations)

+# 8/8/24
+Fixed SendGrid (Dynamic Template - data format was causing issues with dynamic template rendering) and cleaned up looping.
+Worked on logs and scheduling.
+Looking forward to finishing this then adding an unsubscribe API endpoint, then deploying!